lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     In this tutorial, the water is prepared separately from the PEG molecule.
 The PEG and water will be merged later.
+    The SPC/Fw model for water is used :cite:`wu2006flexible`, which is a flexible variant of the rigid SPC model :cite:`berendsen1981interaction`.

 The water
 ---------